 Peru is not usually what comes to mind when one thinks of kick-ass surfing trips.
 That is, unless you’re an actual surfing fanatic.
-Forget Hawaii, California and even Australia: if it’s superlative surfing you’re after – minus the bling, the crowds, and the expense of the world’s most popular surfing destination – pack that board and head to Peru.
+Forget Hawaii, California and even Australia: if it’s superlative surfing you’re after – minus the bling, the crowds, and the expense of the world’s most popular surfing destination – pack that surfboard or paddle board depending on what you like and head to Peru.
 Here, you’ll find not just the longest surfable wave in the world, in unassuming Chicama, but an entire surfing culture that’s kept itself hidden from the rest of the (commercially exploited) surfing world.

 Northern Peru – the quiet achiever of the surfing world